 Other Academic Costs

 International students must understand that, in addition to tuition, they must cover other studying and living costs in the Philippines, such as non-tuition student fees, which are also sometimes referred to as semester or miscellaneous fees.
-These additional expenses include application fees, transportation, accommodation expenses, registration fees, ID fees, enrollment fees, healthcare, and stationery.
-The combined total generally exceeds ₱2,000 per semester.
+These additional expenses may include application fees, transportation, accommodation expenses, registration fees, ID fees, enrollment fees, laboratory fees, library fees, healthcare, and stationery.
+The combined total can easily exceed ₱2,000 per semester and, for some foreign students, can be much higher because certain universities also charge educational development, foreign student, or non-resident fees.

 Costs of Living in the Philippines